vasujain275/Automated-CBSE-Results/README.md

         Choose the desired Python interpreter from the list provided.
         If the interpreter is not listed, click on "Enter interpreter path" and provide the path to your Python executable.

-    Configure Code Runner for Python:
-        Press Ctrl + , to open the User Settings in Visual Studio Code.
-        Search for "code-runner.executorMap" in the search bar within the settings.
-        Under "User Settings", click on "Edit in settings.json" to modify the settings.
-        In the "code-runner.executorMap" section, add the following line:

-        css

-        "code-runner.executorMap": {
-           "python": "python -u",
-        }

-        Save the settings.

     Run the Python Script:
         Open your Python script in Visual Studio Code.
         Right-click within the editor or use the shortcut Ctrl + Alt + N to run the script using Code Runner.